Rosebud21/dbmsproject/documentation/architecture.md

 	It can get chaotic to keep track of course materials, projects, schedules, and deadlines without an application like this.

 	i.
 We will be using a java gui based front end.
 Further, we will be connecting the java front end using java connectors and ensuring a dynamic data access and display mechanism.
-	   For the database, we will be implementing a database using mysql, consisting of tables ,schemas and multiple databases.
+	   For the database, we will be implementing a database using postgresql, consisting of tables ,schemas and  databases.

 	ii.
 CONNECTOR DIAGRAM